Quiding/ema_cooldowns/README.md

 **Note:** This addon likely requires your team to be in the same guild and utilize **guild communications** for settings synchronization, however, all timers are tracked via the **combat log** for high-precision updates.

+Is this AI slop? probably, but it seem to work

 ## Key Features

 *   **Persistent Cooldown Tracking:** View all tracked spells for your entire team in one compact interface.
 Available spells are shown semi-transparently, while those on cooldown light up with circular animations and numeric timers.